 A duct section between adjacent hangers shall be capable of carrying its own weight and resist external loads for which it is constructed.

-Compliance to the NCC Deemed to Satisfy Note: important acceptance Evidence of Suitably Performance Requirement in product quality thermal Perform fire requirement leakage pressure irrection fabrication.
+Compliance to the NCC Deemed to Satisfy Note: Important acceptance Evidence of Suitably Performance Requirement in product quality thermal Perform fire requirement leakage pressure irrection fabrication.

-We are able to show Deemed to Satisfy by past installations globally, EN standards, Middle Eastern Standards, Australian standards New Zealand standard Different climate/enviroments Training installers and Fabricators
+We are able to show Deemed to Satisfy by past installations globally, EN standards, Middle Eastern Standards, Australian standards New Zealand standard.

 Certificate of Accredited (accronum) by a professional engineer Stipulating (iii) – (A) and (B) by providing his 65 pg report.